Bourkekev/ms3-your-recipe-hub/README.md

 ### Cursor not found error on All Recipe page after putting

 After putting the if-else on the all-recipes.html template which outputs "No recipes found" on a search query, when I went to All Recipes I was getting an error: `object of type 'cursor' has no len()`.
 Yet the page worked when I had results to show.
 I searched online to try to find out what that meant, but was not really getting or understanding answers I read.
 But I knew my view for the search worked, so I compared this with all_recipes view.
-My all recipes was simply sending the recipes to the template as a dicitonary : `recipes=mongo.db.recipes.find({"course_name": course_name})`, but my search was sending a list like: `recipes = list(mongo.db.recipes.find({"$text": {"$search": query}}))`.
+My all recipes was simply sending the recipes to the template as a dictionary : `recipes=mongo.db.recipes.find({"course_name": course_name})`, but my search was sending a list like: `recipes = list(mongo.db.recipes.find({"$text": {"$search": query}}))`.
 So I changed my all_recipes to use the list() method and that fixed the error.

 ### Using the select category dropdown with POST allowed for error